Why you should visit Puerto Del Rosario

 Around town is a lot of street art.
 I mean massive, glorious and colorful paintings consuming the sides of buildings.
 There were beautiful, sun-laden squares with historical buildings and art masterpieces surrounding you.

-We loved our short time in Puerto del Rosario, it actually felt a lot more Spanish than Corralejo, and if we ever went back, we would choose to visit Puerto Del Rosario for a lot longer.
+We loved our short time visit to Puerto Del Rosario, it actually felt a lot more Spanish than Corralejo, and if we ever went back, we would choose to visit Puerto Del Rosario for a lot longer.
+We highly suggest you visit Puerto Del Rosario.